64nYm3d3/CheatSheet/Networks/Random knowledge.md

 But your packets want to tunnel on another protocol,

 That's repeatedly rejected by the printer down the hall,

+And your screen is all distorted by the side effects of gauss

+So your icons in the window are as wavy as a souse,

+Then you may as well reboot and go out with a bang,

+'Cause as sure as I'm a poet, the sucker's gonna hang!